 As an Amazon Associate I earn from qualifying purchases.
 For more information please visit my disclosure page

 I think we, myself included, take some liberties when we call this an Irish dinner.
-No Irishman I know actually eats corned beef and cabbage on St. Patrick's Day.
-They also aren't drinking green beer, but I digress.
+No Irishmen I know actually eat corned beef and cabbage on St. Patrick's Day.
+They also aren't drinking green beer, but this has never stopped me from indulging.
+So here we are.

 Why prepare corned beef and cabbage in crock pot?

-- It is easy to prepare in the crockpot
+- Corned beef is easy to prepare in a crockpot

 - Not everyone likes the strong odor of corned beef and with this method, you get less smell throughout the house.